abalabokhin/NWNForBG/README.md

 Translator Notes:
 ----------------
-Russian and English languages are pretty much done, but any corrections are always welcome.
+Russian, English and Chinese languages are pretty much done, but any corrections are always welcome.
 Other languages are mixed English and other language lines (eg French and English).
 For every line on English, the "closest" line(s) in the language (eg French) from the original NWN texts is shown in comments.
 Often, the original NWN lines were changed in English and should be change in the other language respectively.
 For